algosup/2024-2025-project-4-web-fpga-team-2/Documents/Technical/technicalSpecification.md

 ### Node.js, React And TypeScript

-- Node.js[^node.js] will be used to create a server http and Managing API requests with Express.
+- Node.js[^node.js] will be used to create an http server and manage API requests with Express.
 - React[^react] will be used for the circuit visualizer(render).
 - TypeScript[^TypeScript] will be used for the circuit visualizer.
-- D3.js[d3js] will be used to zoom in and out on the circuit diagram or manipulate the DOM.
+- D3.js[^d3js] will be used to zoom in and out on the circuit diagram or manipulate the DOM.

 ### Parser

-In order to read the .v and .sdf file we will used a parser.
-Parser reads the file and translate it into .json file, facilitates data exchange and transmission.
+To read the .v and .sdf file, a parser will be used.
+The parser reads the file and translate it into a .json file, facilitating data exchange and transmission.

 ## Frontend